 The Ilford Advocate was the first British 35mm camera introduced after WWII.
 It was one of only few cameras build by Ilford themselves, the company was (and is) better known for producing film and other photographic supplies.
 Ilford did sell a lot of cameras in the 50s and 60s, but most of them were rebranded German cameras, like indeed the Sportsman further down this page.

 In any case, the Advocate was quite an usual camera in two aspects.
 First of all, it was painted in an ivory enamel colour, which was quite a change from the dominantly black and chrome of other cameras from that era.
 Second, it had a coated four-element 35mm lens, instead of the more common 45 or 50mm lenses on other cameras.
 I think this is quite an underappreciated feature of the Advocate, as wide-angle lenses were quite rare at the time, certainly amongst amateur photographers.
 It wasn't until about 10 years later that other, mostly Japanese, manufacturers starter offering 'wide' versions of several cameras.
 But even though it is mentioned in ads from the time, Ilford didn't make much noise about this feature.
-This despite the fact that the lenses (made by Dallmeyer, although on later production a Wray Lustrar can be found) must have been expensive to produce, especially since they were dedicated to one camera and produced in small numbers, and this would have driven up the price of the camera.
+This despite the fact that the lenses (made by Dallmeyer, although on some of the later production a Wray Lustrar can be found) must have been expensive to produce, especially since they were dedicated to one camera and produced in small numbers, and this would have driven up the price of the camera.

 An early Ilford Advocate without flash sync sockets (the left bottom socket is a remote release socket) and with coated Dallmeyer Anastigmat 35mm f/4.5 lens.